lschierer/RUT/packages/luke/20050812/how-much-can-you-stuff-into-a-usb-stick.md

 ---

-title: How much can you stuff into a usb stick?
+title: "How much can you stuff into a usb stick?"
 date: 2005-08-12 14:25:41
 tags:
   - technical